PerlFFI/FFI-Platypus/README.md

 # CONTRIBUTING

-If you have implemented a new feature then you may make a pull request on this project's GitHub repository:
+If you have implemented a new feature or fixed a bug then you may make a pull request on this project's GitHub repository:

 [https://github.com/plicease/FFI-Platypus/pulls](https://github.com/plicease/FFI-Platypus/pulls)